 Car waxes will allow your car to have a nonporous appearance.
 Other than that, they will also help to fill the scratches that might already exist on the car’s surface.
+It protects your car paint from different contaminants such as bad weather, UV rays, bird droppings, vehicular pollution.
 We have also known many types of car waxes that allow your cars exterior surface to remain protected from stains and smudges.

 However, after a wax application, your car will lose it over time.
 Therefore, you will have to go back in to apply more wax on it.
 We are not saying you must overdo it but get your car waxed every couple of months never fails to impress.

 What kind of wax should I use for my vehicle?